patrickaod/Little-Origami/README.md

 - As a returning site user, I would like to help contribute to the community, so that I can feel connected.

-- As a returning site user, I would like to keep find new features and conent, so that I can engage more.
+- As a returning site user, I would like to keep finding new features and content, so that I can become more engaged.

-- As a returning site user, I would like to always see what I'm expecting, so that I can keep enjoying the content I've come to love.
+- As a returning site user, I would like to reliably see what I'm expecting, so that I can keep enjoying the content I've come to love.

 ## Wireframes